 - Volunteer as a family!
 This article talks about the benefits of volunteering- which can be an awesome experience to share with your children about the gift of giving back during the holidays.

 Feelings- The expectation of how to feel during the holidays seems apparent- just be happy right?
 In reality, sometimes the expectations of having that picture-perfect season overshadow the true meaning of the holidays.
-The holidays are supposed to be about spending time with loved ones, reflecting on the past year and looking forward to new beginnings.
+The holidays really are supposed to be about spending time with loved ones, reflecting on how you’ve grown, and starting new beginnings.
 To get the most out of your holiday season, allow yourself to feel how you want and prioritize what you need to to be fulfilled.
 If you need to take time for yourself, do it.
 Even if that means skipping a holiday party!
 Practice self-awareness by resting when you need to.
 Use healthy strategies to reduce stress, including saying no when it will benefit your mental health.
 This will help you experience the holidays the way YOU need to to be happy.
 Have a Happy Holiday season!

-Instead of trying to have a picture-perfect holiday season, put your holiday priorities first, practice self-awareness by saying no, rest when you need to, and experiencing the holidays the way YOU need to be happy.
+Instead of trying to have a picture-perfect holiday season, put your health priorities first, practice self-awareness by saying no, rest when you need to, and experience the holidays the way YOU need to be happy.
 To learn how Priority Health also puts people’s priorities first, visit www.priorityhealth.com.